lehrblogger/lehrblogger.com-octopress/source/_posts/2009-03-11-design-for-unicef-detextive.md

   - projects
   - ITP
   - ITP - Design For UNICEF
-excerpt: "Later, we changed the name of the project to Textonic."
+blurb: "Later, we changed the name of the project to Textonic."
-show_excerpt: true
+show_blurb: true
 ---
 *cross-posted at [textonic.org][1]*
 *previously: *[Mobile Tech for Social Change Barcamp][2], [Design for UNICEF -- RapidSMS and Mechanical Turk][3]